 I’m excited about all the storage I have for the backyard now!
 And it is pretty well disguised.
 Better than I expected actually.

 It feels good to be back to DIY’ing!

 If you want to create this same piece at home, you just need the lumber listed above plus the following:

-Chop/Miter Saw (I have this one but I dream about this one)
+Chop/Miter Saw (I have this one)

 Drill/Driver (I love my Makitas, especially for the price)